Callan (TV series): Cast and characters

+The series also featured performances from other well known actors including Peter Sallis, Robin Ellis and Gwen Nelson.

 Series overview

 The series pilot episode aired in February 1967, in an Armchair Theatre play entitled A Magnum for Schneider by James Mitchell.
 Mitchell was later responsible for creating When the Boat Comes In (1976–81) for the BBC.
 The haunted character of Callan caught the public's imagination to such an extent that a six-episode series was commissioned and broadcast, later in the same year.
 A further series of 16 followed, though with both ABC and Associated Rediffusion (broadcasters in the London region) going through the process of merging, by the time the second series was broadcast in 1969 it was attributed to Thames Television (the result of the merger).

 Overall, the series was successful in the television ratings, running between 1967 and 1972.
 The closing episode of the 1969 series saw a severely under-pressure Callan get shot, with a clever publicity campaign following to ensure that viewers cared whether the character lived (he did) or died.
 The last two series were in colour and proved as popular as ever.
 A cinema film simply entitled Callan followed in 1974, directed by Don Sharp.
 Callan was last seen in the 1981 feature-length television story made by ATV, entitled Wet Job.
 Though less satisfactory than the preceding series, it was a chance for viewers to see the main characters of Callan and Lonely one more time.